 Also at this point AutoCAD will give you a warning indicating the following:This command converts a Named plot style drawing to use Color Dependent plot styles.

 All plot style names will be removed from objects.
 Named plot style tables will be detached from the drawing.

 Basically AutoCAD is saying “Are you sure you want to do this?”

 Just click on OK.

-Now select plot from the FILE pull-down menu.
+from the FILE pull-down menu.

 At this point you should be able to see your "Color Dependent plot style" in your PLOT dialogue box and plot as you normally would.

 Also be aware, as the warning said, all the "Named plot styles" have been removed and all that you will see at this point are "Color Dependent styles".

 This is a command that I had to look up several times.